-- 2) Prostitution is illegal in Thailand.
+2) Prostitution is illegal in Thailand.
 This law is obviously not as strictly enforced by Thai authorities as the drug laws are, but it is the law, nevertheless.
 Any student known to have visited a prostitute will be canceled from the program and sent home immediately.
 Also, HIV infection rates among prostitutes in Chiang Mai have been estimated at over 80%.
-Not only is soliciting a prostitute illegal, it can also be deadly. - 3) Criticizing the royal family is against the law.
+Not only is soliciting a prostitute illegal, it can also be deadly.

+the law.
 (See Culture Notes, Royalty and Politics in this guide.)
-Lese majeste laws make it a crime to insult or criticize the King, Queen, and Heir apparent to the throne and Thailand has some of the strictest laws in the world.
+Lèse majesté laws make it a crime to insult or criticize the King, Queen, and Heir apparent to the throne and Thailand has some of the strictest laws in the world.
 Those convicted can face anywhere from 3-15 years in prison.
 The Royal Family is deeply respected by the Thai people and are seen as symbols of Thai identity.